 Arthroscopic surgery is not often used to treat arthritis of the knee.
 In cases where osteoarthritis is accompanied by a degenerative meniscal tear, arthroscopic surgery may be recommended to treat the torn meniscus.

-Cartilage grafting.
+Cartilage grafting (cartilage restoration).
 Normal, healthy cartilage tissue may be taken from another part of the knee or from a tissue bank to fill a hole in the articular cartilage.
 This procedure is typically considered only for younger patients who have small areas of cartilage damage.

 Synovectomy.
 The joint lining damaged by rheumatoid arthritis is removed to reduce pain and swelling.